tswwe/excalipatch/README.md

 Excalipatch doesn't need to install.
 It's a portable tiny tool on Windows OS (at least XP).
 Just download `excalipatch.exe` from [Releases](https://github.com/tswwe/excalipatch/releases) page.

-Though to use it, you must have Obsidian and Obsidian-excalidraw-plugin installed.
+Though to use it, you must have the lateset Obsidian (version 0.12.16+) and Obsidian-excalidraw-plugin (version 1.5.15+) installed.
 A local font file is also needed (The font used in the demo is "Muyao-Softbrush").

 # Usage